radar/ryanbigg.com/_posts/2013-10-14-violence-in-the-ruby-community.markdown

 account for his actions in a court of law and Justine should be entitled to that kind of justice.
 She even says herself in her post that:

->  I want him to recognize the toll he’s taken on my life and how everything
+>  I want him to recognize the toll he's taken on my life and how everything
 >  has changed for me.
 How he took so much of myself away from how I used to
 >  be.